 Besides the requisite career worries that accompany a major change in work, I also pondered the “sell-out” factor when I jumped full-time into brand journalism.
 I was now using skills and talents honed over 15 years in both digital and print media for single sponsors with a marketing goal in mind.
 In spite of that, or perhaps even because of it (given the focus and discipline it requires), the last decade has been the most creatively rewarding and professionally satisfying of my career.
 My colleagues and I create journalism that stands up with the best in the field, under the auspices of clients that trust us to do so (also trusting that great stories will endear them to their stakeholders).
 Ultimately, that’s where success happens: great work for great brands.

-About me: Ten years ago, I made a big and very personal bet on content marketing.
+About me: Almost 15 years ago, I made a big and very personal bet on content marketing.
 Having worked for the largest media company in the world, and after that the largest magazine in its niche, I joined some friends in a new business venture aimed squarely at the emerging market for brand journalism.
 Even my “side work”—a foray into academia via graduate school—had a content marketing flavor.
 My thesis was called “Audience Reactions to Brand Journalism,” and was eventually published in the field’s top journal.
 More about my background here.